godotengine/godot-demo-projects/3d/truck_town/README.md

 Renderer: Forward+

-Check out this demo on the asset library: https://godotengine.org/asset-library/asset/2752
+Check out this demo on the Asset Store: https://store.godotengine.org/asset/godot-foundation/truck-town-demo/

 ## How does it work?